-The degrees, Trinity’s highest honour, were awarded by the University Chancellor Dr Mary McAleese in a ceremony conducted in Latin in the historic Public Theatre.
+The degrees, Trinity’s highest honour, were awarded by Trinity’s Pro-Chancellor Shane Allwright in a ceremony conducted in Latin in the historic Public Theatre.
 Highlights of the day can be viewed here.